 Major in Mathematics

-Become an engineer • Earn a competitive salary • Make a difference
+Become a mathematician • Think critically • Make a difference

-In JBU's Mathematics program, you will learn to think critically, practice deductive reasoning, make precise calculations, analyze data and approach math with creativity and passion.
+In the mathematics major, you'll practice deductive reasoning, make precise calculations, analyze data and approach math with creativity and passion.
 Mathematics majors are equipped to work in a number of industries including education, cryptology, computer science, business and forensics.

 JBU math professors are brilliant and accessible to students, often scheduling one-on-one tutoring and attending student study groups in the evenings.